Digital forensics and cybersecurity

 The field of forensic science in health care has been referred to as the “fastest-growing discipline of nursing for the 21st century” (Bell, 2000).
 The forensic-trained health care professional is pivotal to police investigations where there has been injury or trauma.
 The judicial system relies heavily on the medical-legal reports and testimony from health care professions when charges are brought to court.

 The collection and analysis of evidence are vital to a successful investigation and conviction in a criminal case.
-In the Forensic Science Option, students gain first-hand experience investigating simulated interior and exterior crime scenes and learn proper evidence collection techniques relevant to each type of crime scene.
+In the Forensic Science Programs, students gain first-hand experience investigating simulated interior and exterior crime scenes and learn proper evidence collection techniques relevant to each type of crime scene.
 To augment this, they also learn about the biological, chemical, and physical aspects of forensic science from recognized forensic experts including pathologists, odontologists, anthropologists, and scientists (DNA, trace evidence, firearms/tool marks, imaging/videography, and more).
 Proper scientific methodology is emphasized as students learn the latest investigative techniques used by forensic analysts to collect, manage and examine evidence on-site, and in the lab.

 Fraud and financial crime